 A fresh post on X by GGGXpt showcased a trio of 1.18mm Newman cap-knock pencils, including a gorgeous sterling silver model.
 These are amongst the earliest examples of Newman’s mechanical pencils and they all sport the distinctive clutch and lead retainer design that dates back to a 1947 patent, according to Daisuke Ogo.

-Myself, I have be fortunate to obtain two skeleton examples, the first in clear blue with silver accents and a vertically stacked art decor style ‘NEWMAN’ embossed clip; the second is an all clear model with golden accents and a Parker style ‘arrow clip’.
+Myself, I have been fortunate to obtain two skeleton examples, the first in clear blue with silver accents and a vertically stacked art decor style ‘NEWMAN’ embossed clip; the second is an all clear model with golden accents and a Parker style ‘arrow clip’.

 Both sport the same 2-piece cone and patented design and the leads ‘auto feed’ into the clutch.
 So this gives Daisuke-san some punch to his assertion that Pentel did not in fact produce Japan’s first knock type pencil in the early 1960s.